showhan/prnt-screenshot-uploader-automation/README.md

-# 📸 Print Screenshot Upload Automation using Playwright → prnt.sc
+# 📸 Print Screenshot Automation with Playwright

 A fast, silent, privacy-friendly Mac automation that uploads your latest screenshot to ```prnt.sc```, copies the link, shows a notification (with thumbnail), opens the link, and removes the local file.